scala/docs.scala-lang/_tour/basics.md

 This is an easy, zero-setup way to experiment with pieces of Scala code.

-Many of the code examples in this documentation are also integrated with ScalaFiddle, so you can directly experiment with them simply by clicking the Run-button.
+_ScalaFiddle_ is integrated with some of the code examples in this documentation; if you see a __Run__ button in a code example below, click it to directly experiment with the code.

 ## Expressions